optakt/flow-dps/docs/api.md

 ### `GET /values/:ledger_key` - Get Value

 This route returns the Ledger payload for a Ledger key from the execution state trie.
-The encoding of the key is inspired by the canonical string format for keys, but made compatible with URLs and with requests for multiple URLs.
+The encoding of the key is inspired by the canonical string format for keys, but made compatible with URLs and with requests for multiple keys.

 **Example request**: `GET /values/0.f647acg,4.ef67d11:0.f3321ab,3.ab321fe?hash=7ae6417ed5&version=1`